TensorNetwork/tensornetwork.org/src/mps/index.md

 of the external indices.
 In contrast, if one worked with the full $T$ and $W$ tensors and did not use the MPS/TT form the cost of calculating $\iprod{T}{W}$ would be $d^N$.

+### Compression / Rounding

+A particularly powerful operation is the compression of a tensor network into MPS/TT form.
+Here we will focus on the compression of a larger bond dimension MPS/TT into one with a smaller dimension, but the algorithm can be readily generalized to other inputs.